The Tlingit (特里吉特人) are one of the Native American people that live along the southern coastal region of Alaska and western Canada.

 The Chinese coins were believed to symbolize wealth from a great power in a foreign land and as such enhanced the prestige of the owner by providing proof of his success in trade.

 The Tlingit body armor and ceremonial robes tended to use coins only from China’s Qing Dynasty (1644-1911).

 In particular, coins cast during the reigns of the Shunzhi Emperor (顺治帝 1643-1661), the Kangxi Emperor (康熙帝 1661-1722), and the Yongzheng Emperor (雍正帝 1722-1735) were preferred because these coins tended to be larger and heavier than coins cast during the time of the Xianfeng Emperor (咸丰帝 1850-1861) and later emperors.

 Most of the warrior garments in museum collections have coins with the inscription kangxi tongbao (康熙通宝) dating from the reign of the Kangxi Emperor.

 The coins used to make the warrior and ceremonial garments were obtained from maritime merchants who traded the coins for Tlingit animal skins which they then exchanged with the Chinese for tea, silk and porcelain.

 Old Chinese coins have historically been used for a number of purposes other than currency.
 The Chinese used them as good luck charms, ground them up for use in traditional Chinese medicine, and used them to predict the future.
 The Tlingit, an indigenous people living on another continent, discovered yet another use for these coins as body armor.

-I am honored to have been interviewed for the Discovery News article because I had the rare opportunity to be the person the Canadian archaeologists contacted to identify the old Ming and Qing dynasty coins unearthed at the pre-gold rush site in the Yukon.
+I am honored to have been interviewed for the news article because I had the rare opportunity to be the person the Canadian archaeologists contacted to identify the old Ming and Qing dynasty coins unearthed at the pre-gold rush site in the Yukon.